 Once upon a time, in the deepest, darkest part of the deepest, darkest jungle in Africa, there lived a monkey.

 This monkey spent his days climbing trees and looking for nuts and berries to eat.
-Occasionally, the monkey would find a banana tree, and if he was really lucky there might even be a ripe banana hanging down, that the other monkeys in the jungle hadn’t spotted.
+Occasionally he would find a banana tree, and if he was really lucky there might even be a ripe banana hanging down, that the other monkeys in the jungle hadn’t spotted.
 For you see, all monkeys love bananas.

 One day, as the monkey was foraging through the jungle, he heard a weak, sad, croaking noise.
 It went: